govuk-one-login/mobile-ios-networking/README.md

 The first (and currently only) token type which this module supports is a [JWT (JSON Web Token)](https://datatracker.ietf.org/doc/html/rfc7519).

 ### JWTGenerator
-`JWTGenerator` is a type which takes a JWT Representation type which includes dictionaries for the header and payload of the JWT and a Signing Service which is used to create the JWT signature.
+`JWTGenerator` is a type which takes a `JWTRepresentation` which includes dictionary properties for the header and payload of the JWT and a Signing Service which is used to create the JWT signature.
 The format of a JWT is a header, a payload and a signed representation of the header and payload.
-These are concatendated, and therefore separated by "."s.
-The header and payload elements of a JWT are JSON objects which are then base64 encoded, the signature is a signed representation of the header and payload, then base64 encoded.
-These are concatendated, and therefore separated by "."s to create a format suitable for reliable network transit.
+The header and payload elements of a JWT are JSON objects which are then base64 encoded.
+The signature is a signed representation of the header and payload, then base64 encoded.
+These are concatenated, and therefore separated by "."s to create a format suitable for reliable network transit.